swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 This would be a great experience for Swift, but it isn’t easily achievable as long as Swift standard library depends on C and C++ standard libraries.
 Any code interoperating with C and/or C++ would have to link with those libraries as well.
 When compared to Go, our proposed solution allows both dynamic and, at least on Linux when Musl is supported, full static linking.
-We’d like Swift to allow as much customization as needed for users to prepare their own destination bundles.
+We’d like Swift to allow as much customization as needed for users to prepare their own Swift SDK bundles.

 ## Alternatives Considered

 ### Extensions Other Than `.artifactbundle`

-Some members of the community suggested that destination bundles should use a more specific extension.
-Since we're relying on the existing `.artifactbundle` format and extension, which is already used for binary targets, we think a specialized extension only for destinations would introduce an inconsistency.
+Some members of the community suggested that Swift SDK bundles should use a more specific filepath extension.
+Since we're relying on the existing `.artifactbundle` format and extension, which is already used for binary targets, we think a specialized extension only for Swift SDKs would introduce an inconsistency.
 On the other hand, we think that specific extensions could make sense with a change applied at once.
-For example, we could consider `.binarytarget` and `.ccdestination` extensions for respective artifact types.
+For example, we could consider `.binarytarget` and `.swiftsdk` extensions for respective artifact types.
 But that would require a migration strategy for existing `.artifactbundle`s containing binary targets.

 ### Building Applications in Docker Containers

-Instead of coming up with a specialized bundle format for destinations, users of Swift on macOS building for Linux could continue to use Docker.
+Instead of coming up with a specialized bundle format for Swift SDKs, users of Swift on macOS building for Linux could continue to use Docker.
 But, as discussed in the [Motivation](#motivation) section, building applications in Docker doesn’t cover all of the possible use cases and complicates onboarding for new users.
 It also only supports Linux, while we’re looking for a solution that can be generalized for all possible platforms.